This post isn’t about me, Ellis, obviously. I am the young, spry prince of the house.

 The hammock has a 14-inch metal frame so that your floofkins can lay in it without concern.
 Not that floofkins, of course, concerns himself with anything other than the level of food in the bowl.

 If there has to be a downside to this product, it may seem like the plush attracts all the fur.
 But honestly, what doesn’t?
 Since you can’t take it apart to wash, you will need to find your favorite fur-cleaning method.

 This Go Pet Club perch is not specifically marked for senior cats.
 It made the list because it covers all the things to consider.

 At only 23 inches high, it is close enough to the ground it allows for jumping.
 It is also designed in such a way that the lower bed can be used as a step to get to the top bed.

 Unlike the Baza senior cat tree, it only has one post with sisal on it for scratching.

-It is all covered in faux fur finish that may require a good cleaning on occasion.
+It is all covered in a faux fur finish that may require a good cleaning on occasion.
 Some don’t consider it to be thick or plushy enough.
-However, the cats aren’t really laying on the covered parts so much as they are laying in the beds.

 To sum it up, as purreviously stated, I am not a cat of a certain age, but I still wouldn’t pass up an opportunity to lounge on any of these.
 That is why I will still give each of them my pawsitively meowvalous seal of approval!